PLA & CPLA Range

 PLA

 We use low-carbon PLA biopolymers made from renewable resources.
-PLA can break down fully, back into organic molecules.

 • Display Image